Engineering Notes

 Open problems:

 IRL has a deep connection to econometrics and structural estimation.
-In economics, researchers observe market behavior (prices, quantities) and try to recover the underlying utility functions and constraints that generated that behavior — this is structural estimation, and it’s mathematically equivalent to IRL.
+In economics, researchers observe market behavior (prices, quantities) and try to recover the underlying utility functions and constraints that generated that behavior.
+This is structural estimation, and it is mathematically equivalent to IRL.

 The parallel extends further.
 In ethology (animal behavior science), researchers observe foraging patterns and infer what energy-cost tradeoffs animals are optimizing.
 In forensic psychology, profilers infer motivations from behavioral patterns.
 IRL formalizes this universal human capacity to ask: “Given what they did, what must they have been trying to achieve?”